Easter Traditions: Cajun Easter Foods and Recipes

 - Add sweet potatoes & pears, raisins, and figs and sauté longer until everything is blended and looks like a fruit compote or chutney.
 Add your seasonings and the nuts and mix well.

-- Remove pot from heat and cool on the counter top (set it on a hot mat).
+- Remove pot from heat and cool on the counter top (set it on a hot mat or a clean towel).

 - 1 cup cane syrup or white sugar